 - Acknowledges individual responsibility to improve health status;

-Support proposals to reduce the rate of increases in health care costs without costs shifting or price controls;
+- Support proposals to reduce the rate of increases in health care costs without cost shifting or price controls;

-Support employer and other programs that provide for employee education, health and wellness promotion, manage care programs and other measures that enhance quality improvement and health care cost containment efforts.
-Support appropriate public and private wellness programs to prevent, reduce, and manage chronic disease, which lead to substantial direct and indirect costs including increased emergency room visits and hospital admissions and readmissions.
+- Support employer and other programs that provide for employee education, health and wellness promotion, managed care programs and other measures that enhance quality improvement and health care cost containment efforts.
+Support appropriate public and private wellness programs to prevent, reduce, and manage chronic diseases which lead to substantial direct and indirect costs including increased emergency room visits and hospital admissions and readmissions.

 Alleviate Shortages: Support efforts to alleviate shortages of primary care physicians, nurses and other allied health care professionals as appropriate through, but not limited to, scholarships, increase graduate medical education, training and continuing education so long as any use of the Incumbent Worker Training Fund is done only under the provisions of current law.